ethyl2/performance_project/README_log.md

 5. In `document.addEventListener('DOMContentLoaded', function()`, decrease the amount of generated animated pizzas from 200 to 50.
 This is done by changing the upper limit for `i`:

   `for (var i = 0; i < 50; i++)`

   The ave. scripting time decreased to about 0.5 ms.

+6. Back in `changePizzaSizes()`, change all `querySelector` and `querySelectorAll` to `getElementById` and `getElementsByClassName`.

+  The time differences I measured:

+  Before: 12.3 ms for medium -> small
+          8.1 ms for small -> large

+  After: 2.8 ms for medium -> small
+          1.7 ms for small -> large